 Throughout my practice, works have taken various forms and explore diverse contexts.
-My earlier works questioned the body and corporeal sensation; over time, the active participation of the viewer has become increasingly central to my practice.
-The accumulation of memories, stories and participatory events will congregate into a subjective archive that aims to make the fragility inherent to the human system visible.
+My earlier works questioned the body and corporeal sensation; over time, the active inclusion of the audience has become increasingly central to my practice and the artwork itself.
+My overall body of work aims to make the fragility inherent to of the human system.